What is an estuary?

-Estuaries provide us with a suite of resources, benefits and services.
-Some of these can be measured in dollars and cents, but the total value is difficult to calculate.
-Estuaries provide places for diverse recreational activities, scientific study, environmental education, and aesthetic enjoyment.
-Estuaries are an irreplaceable natural resource that must be managed carefully for the benefit of everyone that value the resources and lifestyles they support.
+Estuaries provide us with a suite of resources, benefits and services; sustaining vibrant economies and healthy coastal communities.
+Some of these benefits can be measured in dollars and cents, but the total value of an estuary is difficult to calculate.
+Estuaries support water-dependent and water-related industries and provide places for diverse recreational activities, scientific study, environmental education, and aesthetic enjoyment.
+Estuaries are an irreplaceable natural resource that must be managed carefully for the benefit of everyone that values the resources and lifestyles they support.

-Estuaries also perform other valuable services.
+Healthy estuaries also perform other valuable services.
 Water draining from uplands carries sediments, nutrients, and other pollutants to estuaries.
-As the water flows through wetlands such as swamps and salt marshes, much of the sediments and pollutants are filtered.
+As the water flows through wetlands such as swamps and salt marshes, nutrients are recycled and much of the sediments and pollutants are filtered.
 This filtration process creates cleaner and clearer water, which benefits people and aquatic life.
-Wetland plants and soils also act as natural buffers between the land and ocean, absorbing flood waters and dissipating storm surges.
+Wetland plants and soils also act as natural buffers between the land and ocean, absorbing flood waters and dissipating storm energy.
 This protects upland habitat as well as valuable real estate from storm and flood damage.
 Salt marsh grasses and other estuarine plants also help prevent erosion and stabilize shorelines.

 Why protect estuaries?

+Our estuaries are a vital part of our natural infrastructure, providing multiple benefits to our economy.
 The economy of many coastal areas is based primarily on the natural beauty and bounty of estuaries.
-There is a strong relationship between healthy ecosystems and strong regional economies given the large number of individuals that work within estuarine watersheds.
-More than half of the U.S. population lives in coastal areas, which includes estuaries.
-Coastal watershed counties provided 69 million jobs and contributed $7.9 trillion to the Gross Domestic Product in 2007 (National Ocean Economics Program, 2009).
+There is a strong relationship between healthy ecosystems and strong regional economies given the large number of individuals that work and live within estuarine watersheds.
+Today more than 52 percent of the nation’s population lives along our coasts.

 Coastal counties are growing three times faster than counties elsewhere in the nation.
-Unfortunately, the increasing concentration of people upsets the natural balance of estuarine ecosystems and creates additional pressure.
+Unfortunately, the increasing concentration of people and accompanied land use changes upset the natural balance of estuarine ecosystems and create additional pressure on natural resources.
 What happens on the land affects the quality of the water and health of all life that depend on estuaries.
-For example, rivers or streams that flows through an agricultural area pick up fertilizer, manure, and pesticides with rain runoff.
-As it passes through urbanized areas, the runoff also collects fertilizers and pet waste that wash off lawns, untreated sewage from failing septic tanks, wastewater discharges from industrial facilities, sediment from construction sites, and runoff from impervious surfaces like parking lots.
-The total pollution impacts on the quality of the water and the overall vitality and health of the entire ecosystem.
+For example, rain or snow melt that flows over an agricultural area or an urbanized area picks up sediment, animal waste, fertilizer, pesticides, motor oil, untreated sewage from failing septic tanks, and industrial wastewater.
+Drop by drop, water is channeled into soils, groundwaters, creeks, and streams, making its way to larger rivers, through the estuary and eventually the sea.
+The total pollution impacts the quality of the water and the overall vitality and health of the entire ecosystem.